dbAbstract/RestaurantAPI/README.md

 Please note that you need Rustup to do so.

 1.5 Once these tools are installed, you are ready to run the program.
 Rocket applications can be run in 3 modes; dev, staging, and production modes.
-The thread count for the dev and production modes have been set to 10 (this can be altered in Rocket.toml).
+For this project, I set the worker counts to 10 for production and dev environments (this can be altered in Rocket.toml).
 By default, Rocket apps are run in dev mode.
-To run the app in dev mode, simply type the following in the command line.
+Once again, please mind the fact that despite the worker config parameter in Rocket.toml, the maximum number of threads your machine will support is (your physical cores x 2) for any modern CPU (Both Intel and Ryzen chips).
+To run the app in dev mode, type the following in the command line.

        cargo run